Towards self-improvement

 AGENTS.md

-Section titled “AGENTS.md”One way to steer agents toward doing the right things is to have an AGENTS.md
+Section titled “AGENTS.md”One way to steer agents toward the right behavior is to keep an AGENTS.md file in the repository root.

 This file is read by the agent in each thread and defines basic guidance for how it should operate.